All about LED

 What Is FDA Clearance / Approval?

-For medical devices, drugs and biologics to be legally marketed and sold in the United States, they are required to be either cleared or approved by the FDA unless the product and intended use is 510(k) exempt.
-This is a regulatory process to ensure that the product is safe and efficacious in its use.
+For medical devices, drugs and biologics to be legally marketed and sold in the United States, they are required to be either cleared or approved by the FDA unless the product and intended use are 510(k) exempt.
+This regulatory process ensures that the product is safe and effective for its intended use.

 FDA approval is required for high-risk Class 3 drugs and biologics.

-The LED technology in our Boost range of products is Class 2, which is a much lower risk, and its route to market is via either a 510K, or de novo submission for FDA Clearance or the technology is 510k exempt.
+The LED technology in our Boost Mask is Class 2, which is a much lower risk, and its route to market is via either a 510(k) or a de novo submission for FDA Clearance, or the technology is 510(k) exempt.

 We pride ourselves on acquiring the correct regulations for our products and accurately marketing them to our consumers.